zhandao/zero-rails_openapi/README.md

   - `body` and bang `body!`
   - `form`, `form!`; `file`, `file!`

+  OpenAPI 3.0 uses the requestBody keyword to distinguish the payload from parameters.
   Define the request body for the API(operation).
   You can use the Reference Object to link to request body that is defined at the components/requestBodies by method body_ref().